Pierce-Evan/JokeyJokes/README.md

 That's it!
 Then, just let the Google Collab tutorial do all the heavy lifting.
 Walk through from top to bottom, executing every code block until it auto-generates content in the "Generate Text" stage.

 There are lots of ways to customize and tinker with the algorithm, but this is enough to get you started.

+## Notes
+The generated content is a little "Jabberwocky" currently.
+This could be due to an insufficient training data size.
+I haven't yet pulled in content from The Onion or elsewhere to give it more data to train with.
+Also, different articles use different "voices", which makes it harder for a machine-learning amalgamation of every article to be coherent and optimized.
+So it could be that filtering the training data may bear fruit.
+There are also many ways to modify the machine learning algorithm which could improve results.

+There are also some articles like the following which surely don't help in the "Jabberwocky" department: https://clickhole.com/und-hungry-hogg-have-aten-oll-th-dvds-een-aur-vellage-laster-nighten-kann-you-reminder-us-ov-wart-happen-en-theese-dvds-plase-goodest-educated-sir/.
+Feel free to manually remove any such content from the training data if you'd like.